kreteshq/kretes.dev/tutorial/tailwind-css.md

 ---
 pos: 3
-title: Prototyping the UI using Tailwind CSS
+title: Prototyping with Tailwind CSS
+description: >
+  Let's use Tailwind CSS to build the UI prototype.
 ---
 # Prototyping the UI using Tailwind CSS